FFmpeg/FFV1/ffv1.md

 This document defines a version 4 of FFV1.
 Prior versions of FFV1 are defined within [@?I-D.ietf-cellar-ffv1].{V4}

-This document assumes familiarity with mathematical and coding concepts such as Range coding [@?Range-Encoding] and YCbCr color spaces [@?YCbCr].
+This document assumes familiarity with mathematical and coding concepts such as Range encoding [@?Range-Encoding] and YCbCr color spaces [@?YCbCr].

 This specification describes the valid bitstream and how to decode such valid bitstream.
 Bitstreams not conforming to this specification or how they are handled is outside this specification.
 A decoder could reject every invalid bitstream, attempt to perform error concealment, or re-download or use a redundant copy of the invalid part or any other action it deems appropriate.